Remodelista: History

 Remodelista was founded as an independent website in 2007 by Carlson, Connolly, Hall, and Lonsdale to provide an online sourcebook for users planning a home renovation or remodel with the goal of furnishing rooms with a mix of classics, vintage finds and modernist pieces.

 In 2008, Josh Groves joined as publisher and later becomes CEO.
 Following its redesign in 2009 and continuous growth, Remodelista was acquired by San Francisco company SAY Media in August 2011.

-In 2012, Remodelista spins off its garden section to an independent sister website under SAY Media ownership, Gardenista, with former New York Times columnist Michelle Slatalla as editor-in-chief.
+In 2012, Remodelista spun off its garden section to an independent sister website under SAY Media ownership, Gardenista, with former New York Times columnist Michelle Slatalla as editor-in-chief.

 In 2014, Times Internet partnered with SAY Media to launch an Indian version of Remodelista.

 In 2015, Julie Carlson and Josh Groves bought Remodelista and Gardenista from SAY Media for an undisclosed amount.

 Also in 2015, Amazon announced their Expert Articles as part of an expanded content platform with Remodelista as one of the early industry experts announced.

 In 2016, Remodelista and Gardenista was acquired by Realtor.com, operated by the News Corporation subsidiary Move, Inc. At the time of sale, the two sites reportedly received 1.5 million readers per month.

 In November 2017, Remodelista launched a second companion site, The Organized Home, in conjunction with the publication of the book Remodelista: The Organized Home.

-In June 2019, Remodelista announced that it's once again independently owned along with sister sites Gardenista and Organized Home after three years as part of News Corporation subsidiary Realtor.com.
+In June 2019, Remodelista announced that it was once again independently owned along with sister sites Gardenista and Organized Home after three years as part of News Corporation subsidiary Realtor.com.
 According to the announcement, the transition was due to a strategy restructure following Realtor.com's $210 million acquisition of real-estate leads generation platform OpCity.
 Few details surrounding the deal were released but they reported that the combined readership of the sites reached 1.7 million users per month.